Policy 6-316: Code of Faculty Rights and Responsibilities

 - Sanctions may be imposed on a faculty member when it has been determined by proceedings

-pursuant to Policy 6-002, Section 10 that he or she has violated a rule of this code, if the imposition of sanctions will
+pursuant to Policy 6-011 that the faculty member violated a rule of this code, if the imposition of sanctions

 - To induce self-improvement and reform by a faculty member.

-- To indicate to the faculty member the seriousness of his or her violation and thereby deter him or her from future violations.
+- To indicate to the faculty member the seriousness of the violation and thereby deter the faculty member from future violations.

 - To reassure the university community that violations of the rule which the faculty member has broken will not be tolerated, thereby serving to maintain respect for and commitment to the rules by other members of the university community.

-- To dismiss from university employment a faculty member who has demonstrated by his or her conduct an inability or an unwillingness to meet his or her responsibilities to the university.
+- To dismiss from university employment a faculty member who has demonstrated by their conduct an inability or an unwillingness to meet the faculty member's responsibilities to the university.

 - Whether the purposes set forth in Paragraph 7above can be adequately served by less severe measures;